The Peregrine project at Plymbridge Woods

 There have been breeding Peregrine falcons at Cann Quarry in Plymbridge Woods for at least 50 years.
 Since the project started, 34 chicks have successfully left the nest and some of the young have been recorded at other locations raising their own chicks.

 The team of rangers at Plymbridge Woods is small, consisiting of just 3 staff.
 They couldn’t look after this special place without the essential help of a dozen amazing volunteer rangers, plus 30 brilliant volunteers dedicated to the Peregrine Project.

 Volunteers are essential to the project and protection of the birds.
-The team at Plymbridge Woods have a knowledgeable, passionate and dedicated team, but they always welcome new volunteers.
-Find out more about the volunteering role here.
+The team at Plymbridge Woods have a knowledgeable, passionate and dedicated team, but they always welcome new volunteers as the season begins.
+Contact us in Spring 2020 if you're keen to get involved.

 Jess Tatton-Brown, a ranger at Plymbridge, talks about her involvement in the Peregrine project.

 What is the Peregrine project?